The Gem of Folk music culture from Tohoku encounters European Electronics Pulse

 The sound of the bamboo flute echoing round the local forests and mountains, the mask dance dedicated to Shinto gods, the passionate beat of the Tsugaru-shamisen roaring in a blizzard.
 The music of Tohoku, North East Japan, has accompanied the lives of the local people for more than a millennium.
 For the first time in history the sound of Tohoku now encounters 21-century electronic beats and rhythms.

 Tohoku, the North East region of the Japan archipelago, is referred to as a “treasure chest” of folk arts.
-People from Tohoku celebrate seasonal festivals in honour of divine spirits by dancing and playing music.
-Tohoku Remix explores these authentic arts combining them with the 21st century electronic pulse and rhythms to bring the energy and essence of these regional arts to the ears and eyes of contemporary audiences.
-This exciting encounter between the traditional folk and contemporary arts of Japan and Europe is brought to the world through live performances and digital streaming.
+People there celebrate seasonal festivals in honour of divine spirits by dancing and playing music.
+Tohoku Remix explores these authentic arts combining them with the 21st century electronic pulse and rhythms to bring the energy and essence of these regional arts to the ears and eyes of audiences of all ages today.
+Tohoku Remix will be brought to the world soon through live performances and digital streaming.

 Etsuro Ono: Tsugaru-jamisen (Traditional three string-banjo from Tsugaru)